s3ql/s3ql/README.txt

 S3QL is in beta stage.
 This means that:

+  • There are still plenty of bugs in the code and you should be ready to deal with them.
+Please report problems on the mailing list or issue tracker, usually they are resolved in less than a day.

-  • All core features have been implemented and you can be reasonably confident that any bugs that you might still encounter will not endanger your stored data.
+  • However, you can be reasonably confident that the bugs (although inconvenient) will not endanger your stored data.

   • The author is using this version of S3QL as his main backup system on several computers and stores about 10 GB of data daily.
 Byte-by-byte